stakater/IngressMonitorController/README.md

 | apiURL        | Base url of the ApiProvider                                               |
 | alertContacts | A `-` separated list of contact id's that you want to add to the monitors |

+*Note:* Follow [this](https://github.com/stakater/IngressMonitorController/docs/fetching-alert-contacts-from-uptime-robot.md) guide to see how to fetch `alertContacts` from UpTimeRobot

 #### Deploying

 You can deploy the controller in the namespace you want to monitor by running the following kubectl commands: